 To schedule your event, please contact the Trail End Guilds at 307-674-4589.
 Saturdays are very popular for weddings and parties, and are usually filled early.
 To avoid confusion, we do not book two events for the same day, so it is best to make your decision early.

-When you call, we will pencil in the date and send you an Event Reservation form by mail, fax or email attachment (pdf).
+When you call, we will pencil in the date and send you an Event Reservation form by mail or email attachment (pdf), OR you may download it from the bottom of this page.
 After we receive the completed form and the requested reservation fee, we will consider the date confirmed.
 If we do not receive payment within two weeks of initial contact, we will open the date up to other requests.

 Rehearsals must be scheduled.
 There is no extra fee for the rehearsal, but it must be scheduled in order to avoid potential conflict with other events.
 Please let us know how many people will be involved.

 Please let us know if/when you will be taking wedding pictures on the grounds, and how many people will be involved.
 There is no charge for wedding photos, but we need to schedule your time in order to avoid conflict with other events.
 Please have your photographer check out our Photography Guidelines.

 Regardless of setup, location, or time of year, the following charges will apply for all weddings, parties, receptions and/or other events held on the Trail End Grounds:

 Additional fees will apply for all catered events.
 Because the State of Wyoming Risk Management Office requires insurance and other documentation from caterers, requests for catered events must be submitted in writing at least three months prior to the event.

 Reservation fees are fully refundable if your event is canceled ten days or more prior to the scheduled date.
 No refunds will be made for cancellations made within ten days of the event, including those made because of inclement weather.